consuldemocracy/consuldemocracy/docs/en/features/multitenancy.md

 In Consul Democracy 2.0.0, data from all tenants is stored in the same database and so it isn't possible to use several databases on different servers.

 If this feature is requested often, it'll be possible to include it in Consul Democracy in the future, since Rails 6.1 and Rails 7.0 added better support for it.

-### Different languages per tenant

-In Consul Democracy 2.0.0, every tenant is available in the same languages, so it wouldn't be possible (for instance) to enable French in one tenant and German in a different one; you'd have to enable both languages in both tenants.

-Implementing this feature is planned for Consul Democracy 2.1.0.

 ### Deleting tenants